Looking Closely at the Growth Curve for CNH Industrial N.V. (CNHI)

 CNH Industrial N.V.
-(NYSE:CNHI) went down by -2.66% from its latest closing price compared to the recent 1-year high of $17.21.
-The company’s stock price has collected 6.31% of gains in the last five trading sessions.
+(NYSE:CNHI) went down by -6.97% from its latest closing price compared to the recent 1-year high of $17.21.
+The company’s stock price has collected -4.38% of loss in the last five trading sessions.
 The Wall Street Journal reported on 05/02/22 that Workers Strike at Machine Maker CNH Industrial

 Is It Worth Investing in CNH Industrial N.V.
 (NYSE :CNHI) Right Now?